The DevOps Toolset: 15 Tools to Consider

 The DevOps mindset calls for efficient, automated workflows in almost every imaginable part of the software development lifecycle.
-These workflows are powered by tools that eliminate manual labor and take software quickly from development to production, implementing a “write once – run everywhere” paradigm.
-Assembling a DevOps toolset can be challenge, as there is a huge selection of tools to choose from.
+These workflows are powered by tools that eliminate manual labor and take software quickly from development to production, implementing a “write once - run everywhere” paradigm.
+Assembling a DevOps toolset can be challenging, as there is a huge selection of tools to choose from.

 What is a DevOps Toolset?

 A DevOps toolset helps teams simplify and automate processes like testing, deploying software components, managing infrastructure as code (IaC), monitoring production environments, and scaling services upon need.
 This automation improves the consistency, reliability, and efficiency of these processes.
 All DevOps tools need to provide visibility into workflows that they enable.

 - Reduce or eliminate misconfigurations and human errors

 Choosing The Right DevOps Tools

 With so many DevOps tools available, it can be difficult to know which are right for you.
 The following tips help you narrow down your list and ensure that you select the tools that can benefit you most.